 This tiny country was a former British colony, known as British Honduras.
-It gained independence from the UK as recently as 1981 – but without experiencing the violent revolutions that occurred in the majority of its neighbouring countries.
+It gained independence from the UK as recently as 1981 — but without experiencing the violent revolutions that occurred in the majority of its neighboring countries.
 What remains is a peaceful and democratic nation with a distinctly Caribbean vibe.

 A big draw for families is the wealth of activities on offer to suit children of all ages, leaving no time for boredom.
 In the forest-clad Cayo District, excursions range from gentle river-tubing and horse-riding to canoeing through caves or canopy zip-lining.

 In the Orange Walk District, the jungle comes alive thanks to specialist guides who take you along medicine trails, spotting screeching howler monkeys in the trees or looking for crocodiles on spotlit night safaris.
-Even ancient Mayan ruins are brought to life for children as guides recount tales of jaguar gods and human sacrifice.
+Even ancient Maya ruins are brought to life for children as guides recount tales of jaguar gods and human sacrifice.

 Finally, few trips to Belize are complete without a few days’ relaxation on a sandy Caribbean beach — and again, if you still have some energy left there are activities to keep you busy here too.
 On Ambergris Caye you are a short boat ride away from the second-longest barrier reef in the world, where you can snorkel with rays, nurse sharks and turtles.